Nserino1/PGT_RSA/GroupPresentation.md

 Great!
-Now that we have run tedana, we must pull the files we want to make confound files ADD LATER NICOLE
+Now that we have run tedana, we must pull the files we want to make confound files ADD LATER NICOLE This is python script that combines confounds from fMRIprep and tedana.